-Final word: As long as the bride is on board, any close friend or family member can plan the shower—though the maid of honor is expected to lead the way.
+Final word: As long as the bride is on board, any close friend or family member can plan the bridal shower—though traditionally the maid of honor is expected to lead the way.

-The host(s) pays for the shower.
-Unlike a bachelorette party, where guests may come prepared to pay for their own food + activities, the shower is completely paid for by those planning the shindig.
+Traditionally speaking, the host(s) pays for the bridal shower.
+Unlike a bachelorette party, where guests may come prepared to pay for their own food and activities, the wedding or bridal shower is completely paid for by those planning the shindig.
 With that in mind, it’s a good idea to create a budget for the day.

 How much does a bridal shower cost?